 Local heroes were touted, often before receiving mainstream attention.
-Penny Arcade, Colette, Eileen Myles, and Sarah McLaughlin were all featured cover stories.
+Penny Arcade, Colette, Eileen Myles, Joe Coleman, John S. Hall, and Maggie Estep were all featured cover stories.
 The magazine often broke new talent.
-For instance, the iconoclastic fine artist Andres Serrano, received his first cover story in Cover.
+The iconoclastic fine artist Andres Serrano and the singer/ songwriter Sarah McLachlan both received their first cover stories in Cover.

 The advertising base that supported the magazine during its decade and a half, reflected the depth of sources that Cover was able to recruit.
-From blue chip uptown galleries like Marlboro, Hirschl & Adler, and Knoedler, to downtown startups like Stefan Stux, June Kelly, and Curt Marcus.
-From the legendary Ritz nightclub, to the Merce Cunningham dance company, the arts found a home in Cover Magazine.
+From blue chip, uptown galleries like Marlborough, Hirschl & Adler, Tibor de Nagy, Holly Solomon, and Knoedler, to downtown startups like Stefan Stux, M13, June Kelly, Monique Goldstrom, Kim Foster, and Curt Marcus.
+From the legendary Ritz nightclub, to Polygram Records, to the Merce Cunningham Dance Company, the arts found a home in Cover Magazine.

 Absolut Vodka under the direction of Michel Roux, allowed Cover to commission its own artists.
 Ron English, Steven Lack, and others contributed artwork for original ads that appeared only in Cover Magazine.
 Dewar’s and Camel became regular advertisers as well.

-Cover also hosted parties at nightclubs.
-Webster Hall hosted a monthly rock and roll and arts showcase.
+Cover also partnered with nightclubs.
+Webster Hall hosted a monthly rock and roll and arts showcase for five years.
 The founders of Tears for Fears played one night.
-Peter Beard’s artwork was featured at another event.
+My Mourning Jacket played another.
+Peter Beard’s artwork was featured.
 At the Knitting Factory (now City Winery) the Tiger Lilies played.
 The Limelight hosted two anniversary parties.
-Wright recited poetry with rock and roll star, the lead singer of the Cars, Ric Ocasik at the Palladium at one of several Cover parties at that club.
+At the one of the Cover parties at The Tunnel, Wright recited poetry with rock and roll star, the lead singer of the Cars, Ric Ocasik.